 EXTRA SUPPORT If these sounds are difficult for your Sts, it will help to show them the mouth position.
-You could model this yourself or use the Sound Bank videos on the Teacher's Resource Centre.
+You could model this yourself or use the Sound Bank videos in the Teacher Resource Center.

 Get some feedback from the class.